gaopengcuhk/Stable-Pix2Seq/README.md

 **Difference between Pix2Seq**.
 In sequence augmentation, we only augment random bounding box while original paper will mix with virual box from ground truth plus noise.
 Pix2seq also use input sequence dropout to regularize the training process.

 # Usage - Object detection
-There are no extra compiled components in DETR and package dependencies are minimal, so the code is very simple to use.
+There are no extra compiled components in Stable-Pix2Seq and package dependencies are minimal, so the code is very simple to use.
 We provide instructions how to install dependencies via conda.
 First, clone the repository locally:
 ```